José Zúñiga (artist)

 José Zúñiga (born 1937) is a Mexican painter whose work has been exhibited both in Mexico and abroad.
 His work has been recognized by membership in the Salón de la Plástica Mexicana.

+Early life and education

-Zúñiga was born in the Carmen Alto neighborhood of the city of Oaxaca in 1937.
+Zúñiga was born in the Carmen Alto neighborhood of the Oaxaca City in 1937.
 In 1943, he moved with his family to Mexico City where he attended middle school, and then studied electronics at a vocational school.
 However, at age twenty one, he decided to study at the Escuela Nacional de Pintura, Escultura y Grabado "La Esmeralda" because of his interest in drawing.
 One of his teachers, Benito Messeguer, urged him to devote himself to painting.
 Shortly after, he began exhibiting his work in Mexico and abroad.

+Career

-In 1969 he work received two acquisition awards from the national painting competition sponsored by CONCANACO.
+In 1969, he work received two acquisition awards from the national painting competition sponsored by CONCANACO.
 In 1970, he won first place in painting at the annual competition of the Salón de la Plástica Mexicana, whose technical council he joined in 1971.